-In just five years as the head men’s basketball coach at the University of Arizona, Sean Miller has not only proven himself to be one of the elite coaches in all of college basketball, but has also successfully restored UA to its place among the premier programs in the game.
+In seven years as head men’s basketball coach at the University of Arizona, Sean Miller has not only proven himself to be one of the elite coaches in all of college basketball, but has also successfully restored UA to its place among the premier programs in the game.

-Highly respected by his peers as a member of the NABC Board of Directors, a rising talent on the international basketball landscape and a rallying figure for Wildcat fans, Miller has continuously showed elite abilities to evaluate talent, develop players toward the fulfillment of their potential and mold young men who represent the university with pride.
+Highly respected by his peers as a former member of the NABC Board of Directors, a rising talent on the international basketball landscape and a rallying figure for Wildcat fans, Miller has consistently shown elite abilities to evaluate talent, develop players toward the fulfillment of their potential and mold young men who represent the university with pride.

-Miller has been a part of 13 NCAA Tournament teams as a player, assistant coach and head coach, including seven in his 10-year head coaching career.
-He has guided teams to five Sweet 16s and three Elite Eights, and owns a 14-7 (.667) record as a head coach in the NCAA Tournament.
+Miller has been a part of 15 NCAA Tournament teams as a player, assistant coach and head coach, including nine in his 12-year head coaching career.
+He has guided teams to six Sweet 16s and four Elite Eights, and owns a 17-9 (.654) record as a head coach in the NCAA Tournament.

 Success at Arizona didn’t happen overnight, but is instead a product of a tireless first year of work that instilled a process of daily hard work and dedicated effort that has been followed by each member of the program since those early days.